kava-i/Der-Zug/src/gui/webserver/web/tutorials/main.md

 execute handlers to "handle" the event in a certain way**

 ### Events
-Events are things that *happen* an ivent might be user input:
+Events are things that *happen* an event might be user input:
 ```
 go to kitchen
 ```